Fundraiser for Edinburgh football club captain in a coma raises £17,000 in a day

-Edinburgh community raises £17,000 in a day for Lothian Thistle Hutchison Vale captain Scott Taylor in a coma
+Edinburgh community raises £17,000 in a day for Lothian Thistle Hutchison Vale captain Scott Taylor-MacKenzie in a coma

 "His girlfriend Lucy is at home caring for their little one, not really being able to work, and Scott will not be able to get back to work for quite a while due to the severity of what has happened to him.
 Any help to help his family cover bills and to live while he recovers to the fullest would be a heavy weight taken from their shoulders.
 We are praying he makes a full recovery and right now us close to him are just trying to help care for Lucy and his little boy until he is able to communicate again and start to recover.”